Andhalaya/Chelombus/README.md

 - Mkdir output in output_generator.py
 - Add directory to save log outputs
 - Add argparser to set the dimensions of the cube? e.g. -dim 10 -> 10x10x10 -dim 100 -> 100x100x100
+- Add option to work direclty with the compressed files.